-The adoption of the amendments to IAS 27, 24 and IFRS 8 are not expected to have any material impact on the Company as it already complies with the relevant requirements of the amendments.
-The Company is in the process of making an assessment on the impact of IFRS 9 (2014) and IFRS 15.
+The adoption of IAS1 is not expected to have any impact on the Company's financial statements as it already complies with the requirements of the amendments.
+The Company will consider the impact of IFRS 9 (2014), IFRS 15 and IFRS 16 prior to the effective date.